zigbee-alliance/distributed-compliance-ledger/docs/running-genesis-node.md

     * For testing purpose the node can be started in CLI mode: `dcld start` (instead of two previous `systemctl` commands).
     Service mode is recommended for demo and production environment.

-    * Use `systemctl start status` to get the node service status.
+    * Use `systemctl status dcld` to get the node service status.
+    * Use `journalctl -u dcld.service -f` to see node logs.
     * You can also check node status by executing the command `dclcli status` to get the current status.
       The value of `latest_block_height` reflects the current node height.